Trump skips debate, wins on social media

 That quip won him praise on social media, and his Twitter sentiment measured largely positive during the event, according to social media analytics firm Zoomph.

-To be sure, he failed to garner as much attention on Twitter as the last time he was on a debate stage.
-According to Brandwatch, a social media monitoring company, Trump received roughly 130,000 Twitter mentions during the debate.
-This marked a roughly 40,000-tweet decline from the previous GOP debate - which he attended.

-While Trump led the field in terms of mentions, Yik Yak, a location-based mobile app popular with millennials, said on Friday that Senator Rand Paul of Kentucky had the highest approval rating with app users at 73.6 percent.

-At the debate, Cruz came out swinging against Trump in his initial comments, mocking the tycoon’s penchant for brash criticism.
+At the debate, Ted Cruz came out swinging against Trump in his initial comments, mocking the tycoon’s penchant for brash criticism. [nL2N15C0W5]

 “I’m a maniac, and everyone on this stage is stupid, fat and ugly,” joked Cruz, in an effort to, as he put it, get "the Donald Trump portion" of the program out of the way.

-Cruz’s joke became one of the standout moments in the first half of the debate, gaining momentum on Twitter among news outlets and average Twitter users.
+Cruz’s joke became one of the standout moments in the first half of the debate, gaining momentum on Twitter among news outlets and average Twitter users alike.

 The debate moved on to discussion of substantive issues.
 Foreign affairs, national security, immigration, reproductive rights and healthcare were the most tweeted-about topics during the debate, according to Twitter.

-(Additional reporting by Anjali Athavaley in New York; Editing by Jonathan Oatis and Matthew Lewis)
+(Reporting by Amy Tennery and Melissa Fares in New York; Editing by Jonathan Oatis)